replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 Now that the preflight checks have passed, it is safe to install the application.
 You can find the installation command for the customer "Geeglo" in the Replicated Vendor Portal.
-Since we have already run the first two steps of logging into the registry and running our preflight checks, we have only the installation with the Helm command to complete.
+Since we've already run the first two steps of logging into the registry and running our preflight checks, we have only the installation with the Helm command to complete.